+He currently serves as the chair of the NCAA Committee on Sportsmanship and Ethical Conduct.
 In the summer of 2013, Clinkscales attended the prestigious DIA Athletics Directors' Association Athletic Directors' Institute, a "by invitation only" gathering of the most talented intercollegiate professionals.

 Sherard is a graduate of Purdue University with a B.A. in history and comes to NC State after two years working for the NCAA at its main headquarters in Indianapolis, Ind.
 With the NCAA, he served as an assistant director of championships.
 In addition, he was chosen to serve on a number of internal committees.

 Sherard drafted and presented sport-specific legislation to the NCAA Championship Cabinets and Management Council, and also led the NCAA's Division III branding initiative throughout all championships.